 - Financial aid refunds are paid on regularly scheduled payment dates.
 See “Important Payment Information” at www.napavalley.edu/financialaid for more information.

 Priority for financial aid funding is given to students who demonstrate the highest need.
 Students who file applications by March 2nd and complete their file by submitting all required documents will be considered first priority for the Fall semester.

 Aid will then be awarded based on need.
 Applications will be accepted throughout the academic year, and awards will be made throughout the year as long as funds are available.

 The Federal Pell Grant is disbursed twice each semester.
 Federal SEOG, EOPS Grant, CARE Grant, Cal Grant B, Cal Grant C, SSCG and other grants are disbursed once each semester.
-Federal Direct Loans are disbursed in multiple payments during the eligible loan enrollment period.
+Federal Direct Loans are disbursed in two payments during the eligible loan enrollment period.
 Loan payment dates vary by individual borrower eligibility and may require supplemental documentation prior to each disbursement.
 Financial aid refunds are processed on regularly scheduled payment dates throughout the academic year.
 For more information see Important Payment Information on the Financial Aid web page at www.napavalley.edu/financialaid.

 Students may choose one of two ways to receive their grant and loan funds:

 - Electronically deposited to a student's personal Bank account.